rau/together-health/DESIGN.md

 user_id refers to the particular user submitting the form. married refers to the married status of the user. dependents refers to the number of dependents of the user. tobacco refers to whether or not the user smokes. preexisting refers to the pre-existing conditions status of the user. dental refers to if the user wants dental coverage. travel refers to if the user wants out of area coverage. monthly_budget_high refers to the maximum value per month the user would like to spend on the health insurance premium. copay_high refers to the highest value the user would like to spend on the copay.

 ### Letting Users See Their Matches (Khoi)
 Users can see the list of matching plans on the plans page.
 Here, the algorithm recommends the best plans and the page queries for the plans and their attributes.
 We then list the plans and plans' attribute information into a table.
-The plans database is described by the following table
+The schema of the plans database is described by the following table
 ```
 CREATE TABLE plans (
     "plan_id" INTEGER UNIQUE PRIMARY KEY,